tagsysx/Prism/docs/SPECIFICATION.md

 ## Overview

-This document provides a high-level theoretical description ofthe Discrete Radiance Field Model in the Prism project.
+This document provides a high-level theoretical description of the Discrete Radiance Field Model in the Prism project.
 This model achieves efficient electromagnetic wave propagation modeling and ray tracing by discretizing 3D scenes into a finite number of voxels.

+The Prism system consists of four main neural network components:
+1. **AttenuationNetwork**: Encodes spatial position information into compact feature representations
+2. **AttenuationDecoder**: Converts spatial features into attenuation factors for all UE antenna channels
+3. **RadianceNetwork**: Processes UE position, viewing direction, and spatial features for radiation modeling
+4. **AntNetwork**: Generates directional importance indicators for efficient ray tracing sampling

 ## 1. Discrete Radiance Field Model Architecture